kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/how-learning-happens.md

-Remember, it might be difficult at the start but with the strengthening of the neural pathways in your brain through practice, you will increase your comfort and mastery of the subject.
+Remember, it might be difficult at the start, but with the strengthening of the neural pathways in your brain through practice, you will increase your comfort and mastery of the subject.

 <aside>